maxal-studio/flutter-plugin-camera360/README.md

 # 360 Camera

-This plugin allows the users to take 360 Panoramic Images using the phones Camera.
+This plugin allows the users to take 360 Panoramic Images using the phone's Camera.
 It uses OpenCV to stitch the images together.
 A simple UI guides the user throughout the process, by displaying dots on the screen that the user should follow.

 ### Demo